Employee wellness

 • Emergency preparedness plans

-• Ergonomic workstations in North American offices featuring chairs, headsets, and sit-stand (height adjustable) desks that allow employees to use a workspace in a more comfortable, supportive manner
+• Ergonomic workstations (chairs, headsets and height adjustable desks) in North American offices that allow employees to use a workspace in a more comfortable, supportive manner

 • Communication and ongoing engagement

-Sun Life has more than 780 safety ambassadors who serve as the go-to people for safety resources and awareness-building within their region.
+Sun Life has more than 700 safety ambassadors who are advocates for safety and prevention.
+They support employees during any emergency or medical incident.
+In addition, they serve as the go-to people for safety resources and awareness-building within their region.

 • Comprehensive retirement and savings plans to help employees build financial security for the future

-• Inclusive paid family and medical leave programs (maternity, paternity, parental/adoption, compassionate and sick) at or exceeding minimum legal rules
+• Inclusive paid family and medical leave programs (maternity, paternity, parental/adoption/surrogacy, compassionate and sick) at or exceeding minimum regulatory requirements

 • Pay programs which aim to reflect a salary that supports the daily lives of our employees, while being competitive with our peers in the market

-• Financial literacy resources designed to meet diverse information needs
+• Financial literacy resources designed to meet diverse information needs, including access to live and pre-recorded education sessions

 • Financial counselling services through our EAP